sagudev/SunXP/DesignConcept.md

 - Pixel Size: (???, ???)
 - Base Color RGB: (150, 70, 90)

-There is a white cross in the center.
+There is a dull white RGB(200, 200, 256) cross in the center.
-The border is a white rounded rectangle.
+The border is a dull white RGB(200, 200, 256) rounded rectangle.
 There is no luster.

 ## The Maximize Button